RDLLab/posggym/docs/environments/continuous/predator_prey_continuous.md

 Prey move according to the following rules (in order of priority):

-1. if a predator is within `obs_dist` distance, moves away from closest predator
+1. if a predator is within `prey_obs_dist` distance then moves away from closest predator
-2. if another prey is within `obs_dist` distance, moves away from closest prey
+2. if another prey is within `prey_obs_dist` distance then moves away from closest prey
 3. else move randomly

+Where `prey_obs_dist = 0.9 * obs_dist`, meaning predators are able to see slightly
+further than prey.
 If a prey is caught it is removed from the world (i.e. it's coords become `(-1, -1)`).

 Starting State
 --------------